Charity Ratings: The Full Picture

 Charity Navigator has also stated that they will be changing their methods in the coming years with more focus on an attempt to measure impact.

-For more information, please read the ethics statement released by the Direct Marketing Association Nonprofit Federation regarding Charity Navigator and its practices.
+For more information, please read the Direct Marketing Association Nonprofit Federation statement on charity rating scales.

 Here at AICR, we are committed to transparency, accountability and efficiency.
 We adhere to the Donor Bill of Rights and accepted best practice standards, and we meet every Standard for Charity Accountability set by the Better Business Bureau’s Wise Giving Alliance.